-&lt;sup>4 In the first quarter of 2020, the REIT refinanced its existing revolving credit facility and term loan ("credit facility") and extinguished a mortgage of \$10.1 million, bearing interest of 5.75% ("extinguished mortgage"), resulting in a net charge to income totaling \$0.3 million.
+4 In the first quarter of 2020, the REIT refinanced its existing revolving credit facility and term loan ("credit facility") and extinguished a mortgage of \$10.1 million, bearing interest of 5.75% ("extinguished mortgage"), resulting in a net charge to income totaling \$0.3 million.
 Adjusting to exclude the impact of the credit facility refinancing and extinguished mortgage in the first quarter of 2020, FFO per unit and FFO payout ratio would be \$0.27 and 79.2%, respectively, and AFFO per unit and AFFO payout ratio would be \$0.21 and 100.2%, respectively.

-&lt;sup>5 Represents the total number of class U units outstanding, if all other units of the REIT, its subsidiaries and its deferred unit plan, were converted or exchanged, as applicable, for class U units of the REIT.
+5 Represents the total number of class U units outstanding, if all other units of the REIT, its subsidiaries and its deferred unit plan, were converted or exchanged, as applicable, for class U units of the REIT.

-&lt;sup>6 Distributions declared divided by FFO.
+6 Distributions declared divided by FFO.

-&lt;sup>7 Distributions declared divided by AFFO.
+7 Distributions declared divided by AFFO.

-&lt;sup>8 Includes the impact of pay-fixed receive-float swaps.
+8 Includes the impact of pay-fixed receive-float swaps.

-&lt;sup>9 NOI less other expenses, divided by interest on debt.
+9 NOI less general and administrative expenses, divided by interest on debt.